Washer Game Plans

 The tools that you will need are also relatively few.

-To build the base parts, cut the 3/8 inch plywood into the following sized pieces.
-The dimensions provided are measured from the "long points" of the mitered pieces.
+To create the base of the washer game, cut the 3/8 inch plywood into the following sized pieces.
+The dimensions provided are from the "long points" of the mitered pieces.

-Assemble the 6 cut pieces of 3/8 inch plywood together to create a rectangular box (that has no opening).
+Assemble the six cut pieces of 3/8 inch plywood to create a rectangular box (that has no opening).
 Use Carpenter's glue and a finish nailer to assemble the pieces.
-I highly recommend thorough sanding of the pieces of plywood before assembling them.
-You don't need to do it for aesthetics, but plywood often has splinters that can be quite painful if they aren't smoothed off before handling.
+I highly recommend thoroughly sanding the pieces of plywood before nailing them together.
+It is hard to get a sander into the inside corners of the plywood box after assembly.

-Once assembled, measure 2 inches down from one of the 8 inch dimensions of the box, and do the same on the opposite end, but in reverse.
+Once assembled, measure 2 inches down from one of the 8-inch dimensions of the box, and do the same on the opposite end, but in reverse.
 Draw a line to connect the points.
 Flip the box over and make the same marks on the other side.
 Using a circular saw, cut along the lines that you just made.
-The idea is to create two trays for the washer game with equally sloping sides as shown.
+The idea is to create two trays for the washer game with equally sloping sides (as shown below).

 Washer Game